thedoggybrad/simple_web_homepage/README.md

 [https://thedoggybrad.github.io/simple_web_homepage/](https://thedoggybrad.github.io/simple_web_homepage/)
 <br>
 6.)
 Press `Save`<br>
 7.)
-Go to `chrome://settings` in most web browsers and ensure that if you are using the home button that it uses the new tab page as its home page.
+Go to `chrome://settings` in most web browsers and ensure that if you are using the home button that it uses the new tab page as its homepage.
 8.)
 Enjoy!

 ### For Firefox Family Browsers